sisoe24/nuke-python-stubs/README.md

 ## 1.2.
 Usage

-Stubs file are included with the package, but it also possible to generated them:
+The stubs files are part of the package, but it is also possible to generate them:

 ```bash
 alias nukepy='path/to/nuke13/interpreter'